Easy-To-Make Winter Coffee Recipes

 · Nutmeg

 Step one: Pour eggnog and cream into a small saucepan and gently warm it over low to medium heat.
 Keep the eggnog mixture below a rolling boil and simmer.
 Add the nutmeg, cinnamon, and sugar if you want it sweeter.
-Whisk continuously for three minutes or until mixture is thick.
+Whisk continuously for three minutes or until the mixture is thick.
 (This will form the nice frothy topping for your latte.)

 Step two: Make a cup of coffee.
 The stronger the better to handle the sweetness of the eggnog.